shridharssg/NodeJs/UnitTesting.md

 ---

+**Mocha**
-**Mocha** is an open-source Javascript test framework that runs on Nodejs and on the browser and is used for testing Synchronous and Asynchronous code.
+It is an open-source Javascript test framework that runs on Nodejs and on the browser and is used for testing Synchronous and Asynchronous code.

 Mocha provides functions that are executed in a specific order and logs their results to a terminal window.
 Mocha uses hooks to organize its structure.